Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 cd build/tmp/deploy/images/genericx86-64
 ```

-Here the file `dts-base-image-genericx86-64.wic.gz` should be available which
+Here the file `dts-base-image-genericx86-64.wic.gz` should be available, which
 is the image of DTS.
-To flash image you can use the same command as showed in
+To flash image, you can use the same command shown in
-[running section](#launching-dts_1), just change the file name.
+[running section](#launching-dts_1).
+Just change the file name.

 * Boot the platform.

 ## Disabling Secure Boot

-Any procedure which affects the firmware flashing should be preceded by
+Any procedure affecting the firmware flashing should be preceded by controlling
-controlling the Secure Boot status and if it is turned on, turning it off.
-The
+the Secure Boot status and if it is turned on, turning it off.
+The enabled
-enabled Secure Boot will not only prevent you from operating on the firmware,
+Secure Boot will not only prevent you from operating on the firmware, but you
-but you will also not be able to launch DTS.
+will also not be able to launch DTS.

 To check the Secure Boot state:

-1. Turn off the station, on which you want to test the Dasharo firmware.
+1. Turn off the station on which you want to test the Dasharo firmware.
 1. Turn the station on and go to the next step immediately.
 1. Hold the `BIOS SETUP KEY` to enter the `BIOS MENU`.
 1. Localize and enter the `Secure Boot` menu using the arrow keys and Enter.